ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/clickpipes/index.md

   ClickPipes is not billed separately.
 Running ClickPipes might generate an indirect compute and storage cost on the destination ClickHouse Cloud service like any ingest workload.

-- **What authentication mechanism ClickPipes for Kafka Supports ?**
+- **What authentication mechanisms are supported for ClickPipes for Kafka?**

   ClickPipes for Kafka support [SASL/PLAIN](https://docs.confluent.io/platform/current/kafka/authentication_sasl/authentication_sasl_plain.html) authentication with TLS encryption.